Tap here to get 5 Secrets to Stress Free Dinners

 • In a large saucepan over medium heat, combine the granulated sugar, milk, butter, and cocoa powder.
 Bring to a roaring boil, while stirring consistently.

 • Boil for one minute while continuing to stir.
-(It is very important that it is at a full boil for one minute.)
+(It is very important that it is at a full boil for one full minute.)
+Stir in the vanilla.

 • Using a large spoon, spoon large spoonfuls of the mixture onto the waxed paper.
 Allow to cool completely.
 Eat immediately or store in an airtight container for up to a week.